danielhocevar/BigDataBowl2023/README.md

-# Between the Lines: How do We Measure Pressure?
+# Between the Lines: How Do We Measure Pressure?

 ### University of Toronto Sports Analytics Student Group